 |1.5 mi.
 Northeast of Central Basse Terre||French||(059) 095-6742|

 |Basse Terre||Chinese||(059) 060-4819|

-Poivre & Menthe is a casually themed restaurant located in Basse Terre.
+Poivre & Menthe is a lunch and dinner possibility located within Basse Terre.
 Lunch is available every day of the week except for Sunday from 10:00 a.m. and 3:00 p.m., while dinner is from 6:30 to 10:30 p.m.
-You can find them on Avenue du Gouverneur Lion.
+You'll be able to find them on Avenue du Gouverneur Lion.

 |Poivre & Menthe||Basse Terre||Basse-Terre||American||(059) 076-1001|

 Help us improve!
 We welcome your corrections and suggestions.